 - Applicants may reside in any country.
 No specific background or experience is required.

 Address questions to firstname.lastname@example.org.

 Please submit your LOI by Friday, October 16, 2017, 5:00 PM Eastern Time.

 - Title of proposed project (maximum 50 characters)

 - Leader (name, title, affiliation, address, telephone, email address)

 - Key collaborators (names, titles, affiliations)

-- Brief summary of project goals and plans/approaches (not to exceed ½ page
+- Brief summary of project goals and plans/approaches (not to exceed half a page)

 - Focus specifically on what your project would bring to people with epilepsy and when